rmarmarma/consonant-pronunciation/README.md

 difficulty to pronounce.
 Implement the algorithm Sort below as a function, which also requires implementing the function Compare.
-Please note: you must use the sorting/compare algorithm provided; failure to do so will cost you the full amount of the credit for implementing the sort (see rubric below).
+Please note: you must use the sorting/compare algorithm provided; failure to do so will cost you the full amount of the credit for implementing the sort (see rubric below)

 ### Algorithm: